 Timeline Estimates: How Much Time Does It Really Take?

-The process is often measured in months, not weeks, and proficiency is best understood along a spectrum—from basic communication to near-native fluency.
+The process is best measured in months, not weeks, with proficiency understood along a spectrum—from basic communication to near-native fluency.

 Basic Conversational Skills

-For learners dedicating a few hours per week (for instance, a typical college semester course), functional conversational skills may develop within three to six months.
+For learners dedicating a few hours per week—such as a typical college semester course—functional conversational skills may develop within three to six months.
+The Gallaudet University Department of ASL and Interpreting Education notes that their introductory courses typically require 45-60 hours of instruction to reach basic conversational competence.
 At this stage, individuals can understand and respond to everyday topics—introductions, common questions, personal information—enabling simple, direct communication.

-Real-life example: Many first-year ASL students can sign basic sentences about everyday activities after just one semester, especially if they engage in practice outside of class.
+Many first-year ASL students can sign basic sentences about everyday activities after just one semester, especially when they supplement classroom instruction with practice outside of class.

 Intermediate Proficiency